And I'd say the media can barely keep its pants up.

 Vincent Van Gogh as Jack the Ripper.

-Al no, might not know who Vincent Van Gogh is.
+Well, no, might not know who Vincent Van Gogh is.

-Anyway, the idea of a bus tour through low information what communities, neighborhoods, interviews, interviewing Kardashians and so forth.
+Anyway, the idea of a bus tour through low-information, what, communities, neighborhoods, interviews, interviewing Kardashians and so forth, it sounds good, but that's actually the least effective way of spreading the word.

-And it becomes a uh a distract.
+And it becomes a distraction.

 Plus, folks, I don't really like interviewing people.